 - (1) Active Sample Selection Strategy for Low Cost Learning.
 Instead of sending all local data (e.g., sensitive patient records) to the black box service, AID has a sequential selection strategy that identifies the most informative data points as queries to the black-box model (Section 3.2.2), which reduces the query cost and the risk of leaking sensitive information. - (2) Theoretically Guaranteed Distillation without Accessing Black-box Models.
-AID distills a black-box model's predictive knowledge into a local surrogate with transparent parameterization(Section 3.2.1).
-We developed a formal theoretical analysis to derive guarantees for the distillation quality of AID, which is defined as the probability that the surrogate's prediction on a random data point agrees with that of the black-box model (Section 4). - 135 (3) Multi-level Knowledge Distillation.
-The surrogate model of 136 AID provides instance-wise relative importance of input features 137 as local rationales; and a set of universal rules as global ratio-138 nales that identifies relevant features for each target disease 139 across the entire patient population (Section 3.2.1).
-This allows 140 the proposed surrogate model to provide both local rationales 141 which are patient-specific, and global rationales about a disease 142 population which generalizes to unseen patients accurately.
-143
+AID distills a black-box model's predictive knowledge into a local surrogate with transparent parameterization (Section 3.2.1).
+We developed a formal theoretical analysis to derive guarantees for AID's distillation quality, which is defined as the probability that the surrogate's prediction agrees with the black-box model's (Section 4). - (3) Multi-level Knowledge Distillation.
+The surrogate model of AID provides instance-wise relative importance of input features as local rationales; and a set of universal rules as global rationales that identifies relevant features for each target disease across the entire patient population (Section 3.2.1).
+This allows the proposed surrogate model to provide both local rationales which are patient-specific, and global rationales about a disease population which generalizes to unseen patients accurately.